 I build expressive, fast, and fluid applications using modern web technologies as a team of one or part of a group.
 As an agency veteran I work well with design teams, project managers, and demanding clients.
 I obsess over clean code, legible APIs, and incredible performance.

-Redmond, WA, May 2006 - May 2007 — I worked as a contractor at Microsoft, working on the as-yet-unannounced Microsoft Surface touch-table product.
+Redmond, WA, May 2006 - May 2007 — I spent time at Microsoft, working on the as-yet-unannounced Microsoft Surface touch table product.
 I was in the Surface design studio and, without an official SDK, developed a number of high-polish internal applications as well as proof of concept apps which were presented by Bill Gates on the Today Show and Steve Ballmer at the D5 conference in 2007.

-Seattle, Jan 2003 - Oct 2005 — At the time, Smashing Ideas developed web-based interactive work in Flash for clients such as Macromedia, Disney, and Nickelodeon.
-I came in with a very limited knowledge of Flash but was hired and put straight to work on game projects that tied into the marketing efforts of major brands.
-It was here where I really got into object-oriented development, design patterns, code reuse, and generally adapted to the fast pace of marketing agency schedules.
-Once I had that down, I became more involved in project planning and estimation, as well as sales efforts and pitch meetings.
+Seattle, Jan 2003 - Oct 2005 — At the time, Smashing Ideas developed web-based interactive work for clients such as Adobe, Disney, and Nickelodeon.
+It was there that I absorbed object-oriented development, design patterns, code reuse, and generally adapted to the fast pace of marketing agency schedules.
+Once I had that down, I became more involved in project planning and estimation, as well as sales efforts.